Trevor Rogers and the Marlins bullpen shut out the Tigers for the second straight day in a 2-0 win

 Mize and the Detroit bullpen didn’t allow another hit until Nick Fortes’ single with two out in the eighth, but the Tigers offense couldn’t get going.

-The Tigers loaded the bases with two out in the third, but Rogers struck out Gio Urshela on three pitches and they didn't get another runner in scoring position until the ninth.
+The Tigers loaded the bases with two out in the third, but Rogers struck out Gio Urshela on three pitches and they didn’t get another runner in scoring position.UP NEXT

-“We knew (Urshela) was going to be really aggressive, and my best pitch to him was going to be the split(-finger),” Rogers said.
-“We were going to throw to him until he proved he wasn't going to swing at it.”

 Marlins: Off on Thursday before starting a three-game weekend series at home against the New York Mets.
 Miami LHP Jesus Luzardo (0-3, 5.97) is expected to start Friday.